Work alongside Breakthrough

 Pet Professionals looking forward

-Stress anxiety in dogs is clearly a growing problem for all concerned.
+Managing unnecessary rehoming and euthanasia is a growing problem for all concerned

-Animal welfare organisations have expressed concern about the potential for increasing behavioural problems when restrictions are lifted, with further changes in dogs’ routines and environments, as well as the lack of socialisation opportunities for young puppies.
+Following the first lockdown, animal welfare organisations expressed concern about the potential for increased behavioural problems, citing changes in dogs' routines and environments, compounded by missed socialisation opportunities for young puppies.

 Breakthrough dog food has been shown to assist in the management of anxiety and stress in dogs, and as an adjunct to other therapeutic approaches.
-Manipulating a dog’s diet can be one of the most supportive tools you can use in behaviour work.
-Knowing how to do this is vital for all canine professionals – so, at Breakthrough, we have prepared all the information you need.
+Altering a dog's diet can be one of the most supportive tools you can use in behaviour work.
+Knowing how to do this is vital for all canine professionals.
+At Breakthrough, we have prepared all the professional resources you need.

 Breakthrough Ambassador Programme

-Join our Breakthrough Ambassador programme and become part of a network of pet professionals using Breakthrough dog food alongside behaviour and training modification, to improve the behaviour and well-being of dogs across the UK.
-Manage behaviour without changing personality with Breakthrough.
+Join our Breakthrough Ambassador programme and become part of a network of pet professionals using Breakthrough dog food alongside behaviour and training modification to improve the behaviour and wellbeing of dogs across the UK, whilst minimising unnecessary rehoming and euthanasia.